martingerdin/tern-pilot/pilot-publication/manuscript.md

 arrival at the participating hospital, time to recording vital signs, vital signs, times to and management details including imaging and surgery, and details of any injury sustained.
-For a subset of patients we also extracted data from medical records, to be able to compare their distributions with directly observed data.<!--Supplemental Material 2 contains a full variable list, with definitions.-->
+For a subset of patients we also extracted data from medical records, to be able to compare the distribution of this data with the distribution of data collected through direct observations.<!--Supplemental Material 2 contains a full variable list, with definitions.-->

 ## Patient and public involvement